 How to store a frosted cake

-- If you intend on preparing numerous cakes, I recommend getting a cake container, which secures the cake with an airtight lock.
+- If you intend to make numerous cakes, I recommend that you invest in a cake container that protects the cake with an airtight locking mechanism.

 - On the bottom of the cake carrier, I apply some sticky material (similar to what you would use to line a drawer) to prevent the cake from sliding about.